Paradise Elementary Parent Involvement Policy

 Statement of Purpose

 Paradise Elementary believes every child should have the opportunity to attain his/her full potential.
 Therefore, Paradise Elementary will maximize its resources to enable each child to become a successful learner.
 Key resources include administrators, teachers, school staff, parents, and community members.
 We will work together to establish effective partnerships.
-School and home must work together to realize higher student achievement.
-Ongoing, two-way, meaningful communication will occur to facilitate mutual understanding and to stimulate student success.
+School and home must also work together to help ensure our students will achieve and succeed.
+We are committed to ongoing, two-way, meaningful communication to help facilitate mutual understanding and to stimulate student success.
 Grade level goals for the students of Paradise Elementary will be distributed to all parents in the district, with the expectations that all students will work toward these goals.
-Paradise Elementary will publish the TAKS testing schedule and assessment goals.
-Those students that need extra assistance will have access to the Title I program, as well as other programs, to reach these goals.
+Paradise Elementary will publish the STAAR testing schedule and assessment goals.
+Students who need extra assistance will have access to the Title I program, as well as other programs, to help reach these goals.
 Paradise Elementary will make every effort to include parents in the development, evaluation, and revision of the Title I Program and the Parent Involvement Policy.
 The school-parent compact will describe the responsibilities of key stakeholders and useful channels of communication.
 The goal of our parent involvement program is student success.

 Developing the Policy